Bladder SurgeryUpdated Jun 202610 min read

 - Random / mapping biopsies if there is a suspicion of CIS, positive cytology with normal-looking mucosa, or persistent irritative symptoms — sample the trigone, dome, and bladder walls.

 - Inspect for perforation before withdrawing the resectoscope.
 Look for fat in the field (extraperitoneal perforation), free fluid in the upper bladder (intraperitoneal perforation), or sudden loss of distension.
+For a large perforation, stop immediately, empty the bladder, and obtain a cystogram to distinguish extraperitoneal from intraperitoneal — the choice of surgical repair versus catheter drainage depends on the patient's clinical status and the extent/type of perforation.
+A small perforation can usually be managed by finishing under low pressure with minimal irrigation.

 - Place a urethral catheter — typically a 22 Fr three-way for irrigation.
 Continuous bladder irrigation is used until the effluent is clear.